 Boris Bulayev, Co-Founder and Executive Director, Educate!

 Boris Bulayev is the Co-Founder and Executive Director of Educate!.
-Under his leadership, Educate! has grown to 100 staff and over 150 volunteer youth mentors, reaching over 120,000 youth across 500 schools in Uganda and Rwanda, and advised on integration of skills-based education into Uganda and Rwanda’s national education systems, The organization has received much global acclaim for its work, including the 2015 WISE award, recognition as one of 14 global case studies on scaling education by Brookings Institution, and fellowships from Echoing Green, Ashoka and the Mulago Foundation.
+Under his leadership, Educate! has grown to 100 staff and over 150 Mentors, reaching over 240,000 youth across 500 schools in Uganda and Rwanda, and advised on integration of skills-based education into Uganda and Rwanda’s national education systems, The organization has received much global acclaim for its work, including the 2015 WISE award, recognition as one of 14 global case studies on scaling education by Brookings Institution, and fellowships from Echoing Green, Ashoka and the Mulago Foundation.

 Boris emigrated to the U.S. from Latvia at the age of 7.
 He considers himself lucky to have attended a great public school in San Francisco that eventually got him into Amherst College.
 As a refugee himself, Boris believes in giving other young people access to the same educational opportunities he had that have allowed him to get to where he is today.

 Before jumping into Educate! full-time, Boris worked at startup incubator Loeb Enterprises, learning about entrepreneurship and how to start companies.
 Personally, Boris is a Startingbloc fellow, an Empact100 Top Young Entrepreneur of 2011, a recipient of the 2011 Grinnell College Young Innovator for Social Justice Prize, and a two time Forbes Top 30 Under 30 Social Entrepreneur.